HM Coastguard: Locations

 All centres operate 24 hours a day.
 In addition Coastguard Rescue Teams are based locally at over 300 locations around the UK.

 Aircraft

 Coastguard 175 from Lee-on-Solent during winch rescue training with the RNLI Bembridge ALB.

-HM Coastguard operate the following aircraft:
+Identified by its ICAO airline designator SRD, His Majesty's Coastguard operate the following crewed aerial assets; fixed-wing aircraft, and rotary-wing helicopters, along with rotary-wing unmanned aerial vehicles: